The U.S. just updated the list of electric cars that qualify for a $7,500 tax credit

 So, if you're in the market for a Model Y or Ford Lightning, nothing is changing.
 You can still get the entire $7,500 credit.

-But if you had your eye on a Mustang Mach-E, or you're waiting on a Tesla Model 3 RWD, getting that vehicle delivered on Monday instead of Tuesday could mean $3,750 more in tax savings.
+But if you had your eye on a Mustang Mach-E, or you were waiting on a Tesla Model 3 RWD, getting that vehicle delivered on Monday instead of Tuesday could have meant $3,750 more in tax savings.
 (Note that the IRS says the vehicle needs to be delivered to the taxpayer, not just ordered, on or before the 17th.)

 So wait, why is the tax credit changing yet again?